 The market for weed is growing like, well, a weed.

 Legal marijuana sales in North America are closing in on $10 billion a year, according to Arcview Market Research, which tracks the industry.
-And with Canada and more states poised to legalize cannabis, that number will only get bigger.
+And with Canada and more states legalizing cannabis, that number will only get bigger.

 For those who are looking to profit from pot, the time is now.
 Here are four ways to make money from legal marijuana.